 We promote sport opportunities for Yukoners, from grassroots to elite levels, ensuring excellence at every junction

-By creating safe and inclusive sport environments we help make sport rewarding and enriching for all.
+Safe and inclusive sport environments make sport rewarding and enriching for all.
 Safe Sport Training was developed to help anyone involved in sport to promote physical, psychological and social health in line with the Universal Code of Conduct to Prevent and Address Maltreatment in Sport.
-This applies whether you have direct contact with athletes or work on the sidelines.
-Safe Sport Training gives the knowledge and skills to create those environments by recognizing, addressing and preventing mistreatment in sport.

 Respect in Sport